 A soldiers' promise: I am proud that to my keeping is committed this banner, and though it may be shattered and torn in the conflict, you have my pledge that it shall never trail in disgrace; but, as the combat deepens, we will rally in very desperation of energy and proudly bear it aloft in the honor of victory, or compose it about us in the hour of death.
 It shall ever be found above us or around us!

-Learn more about the flags that flew during the Battle of Pea Ridge, by exploring the exhibit below.
+Learn more about the flags that flew during the Battle of Pea Ridge by exploring the exhibit below.

 A soldiers' promise: I am proud that to my keeping is committed this banner, and though it may be shattered and torn in the conflict, you have my pledge that it shall never trail in disgrace; but, as the combat deepens, we will rally in very desperation of energy and proudly bear it aloft in the honor of victory, or compose it about us in the hour of death.
 It shall ever be found above us or around us!

-Learn more about the flags that flew during the Battle of Pea Ridge, by exploring the exhibit below.
+Learn more about the flags that flew during the Battle of Pea Ridge by exploring the exhibit below.